Kusov48/TNO-Bug-Tracker/.github/ISSUE_TEMPLATE/Localization.md

 - Any other mods in use:

 **List the Loc issues down below (preferably with screenshot attached below with event id / focus id shown):**
+Tyumen, event id TYM.120.d.
+This sentence: "\n\nMikhail held his breath as Khrushchev extrapolated, stating some problems, which, for the most part, Kaganvich took considerably well."
+Kaganvich is missing "o" letter => Kaganovich
 - [ ] 1.
 (Screenshot here)
+You can find it yourself
 - [ ] 2.
 (Screenshot here)